mill-ornrakorn/STEHealth-Application/README.md

 1. Go to this [link](https://drive.google.com/drive/folders/1gKW8w891qTPaKvu2-IGe38mEXaXtG39W?usp=share_link) to download the portable application.
 2. Extract the downloaded file.
 3. To launch the portable application, simply execute the ```\STEHealth_Portable\dist\run.vbs``` file without the necessity to view or modify any underlying code.
-(Note that: If you open "run.vbs" and the application doesn't open or the web application is blank, please press "run.vbs" several times.)
+(Note that: If you open ```run.vbs``` and the application doesn't open or the web application is blank, please press ```run.vbs``` several times.)
 4. Now you can use the application.

 ## Sample Data 📁
-The sample data used for case study in this application consists of Thailand shapefile and csv file (Thai suicide mortality and risk factors 2011-2021)
+The [sample data](https://github.com/mill-ornrakorn/STEHealth-Application/tree/main/sample%20data) used for case study in this application consists of Thailand shapefile and csv file (Suicide Mortality and Risk Factors in Thailand from 2011 to 2021)